RosaleeHacker/Best-Boston-Mac/README.md

 * **Bronwyn, 10/10** -- Apparently Germans can also rock mac n cheese.
 Though it’s called Spatzle, their dish contains bigger noodles and onions, not common for your average mac n cheese dish.

+* **Abe & Louie's, 9/10** -- This ridiculously overpriced steakhouse has some suprisingly good mac n cheese.
+For a large portion, you get excellently baked mac n cheese with breadcrumbs and a rich melted cheese on top.
+This cheese has the creamiest texture I've ever had in mac n cheese.

 * **Three Horses Tavern, 8/10** -- A homestyle skillet served mac n cheese.
 Small for the portion, but gooey.

 * **Carrie Nation, 8/10** -- This mac n cheese is a nice blend of 3 cheeses: cheddar, fontina, and parmesan, and sprinkled with baked breadcrumbs.
 It’s a small portion, but is enough cheese to satisfy.